pydio/pydio-doc-howto/1_debian_ubuntu_install.md

-Installing and configuring Pydio Cells on a _Debian_-like server is easy and straight forward.
-If you know what you are doing, you probably do not need this guide.
+## Introduction

-However, you can follow the steps below to prepare a server that is production ready and reasonnably secured.
-We have gathered strongly-opiniated choices and best practices based on our experience and feedback of our community.
+Although configuring Pydio Cells for [a simple test](./quick-start) on a Debian-like server is straight-forward, this guide gathers stronly-opinated choices and best practices to guide you through the steps required to prepare a server that is production-ready and reasonnably secured.

-The present guide uses a Debian 10 (Buster) server, you might have to adapt some commands if you use a different version or flavour:
-we regularly test with the latest LTS version of Debian and Ubuntu, but the AMD64 versions of these distributions are known to work: Debian (8, 9, 10), Ubuntu (16, 18, 20), Raspbian (Jessie or Stretch).

-## Mission statement
+**Usecase**

-You want to install a self-contained Pydio Cells instance on a webfacing Debian 10 server from scratch.

-The main website is exposed at `https://<your-fqdn>` using Let's Encrypt certificate.
+Deploying a self-contained Pydio Cells instance on a web-facing Debian 10 server, exposed at `https://<your-fqdn>` using Let's Encrypt certificate.

-If you only want to _quick-test_ cells, please refer to the [Quick Start Page]() of the admin guide.
-The below steps are only useful if you want to setup a live server following best-practices.

-## Requirements

-A Debian 10 amd64 server with:
+**Requirements**

-- 4GB RAM, 2 CPU
+- **CPU/Memory**: 4GB RAM, 2 CPU
-- 100GB SSD hard drive: you will need more place to store more documents...
+- **Storage**: 100GB SSD hard drive: you may need more space to store more documents.
-- At least one NIC connected to the internet
+- **Operating System**:
+  - Debian (8, 9, 10), Ubuntu (16, 18, 20), Raspbian (Jessie or Stretch).
   - A user with sudo rights that can connect to the server via SSH (called `sysadmin` in this guide)
+  - _Note: The present guide uses a Debian 10 (Buster) server.
+You might have to adapt some commands if you use a different version or flavour._
+- **Networking**:
+  - One NIC connected to the internet

-A registered domain that points toward the public IP of your server: if you already know your IP address, it is a good idea to already add a `A Record` in your provider DNS so that the record has been already propagated when we need it.
+  - A registered domain that points toward the public IP of your server: if you already know your IP address, it is a good idea to already add a `A Record` in your provider DNS so that the record has been already propagated when we need it.

 ## Installation